MLZG/LLMCrowd_Docs/source/developing/method_components/index.rst

-Components
+Method Components
 ======================

-This page introduces the fundamental components of the pipeline.
+This page introduces the fundamental components of the generation method.

 .. toctree::
    :maxdepth: 2